ArdonToonstra/fhir-questionnaire-to-pdf/README.md

 # Questionnaire Response PDF

-This tool automates the generation of PDF medical reports from FHIR QuestionnaireResponses.
+This Node.js tool automates the generation of PDF medical reports from FHIR QuestionnaireResponses.
 It combines QuestionnaireResponses (patient answers) with Questionnaires (form definitions) to render professional, readable documents using the LHC-Forms library.

+Node.js is chosen because the core problem involves automating a browser (Puppeteer) to render a client-side JavaScript library (LForms).
+Using Node.js allows the orchestration script and the rendering environment to share the same language and data structures (JSON), eliminating serialization friction.
+Additionally, Node.js's native asynchronous I/O excels at the concurrent file processing required for batch PDF generation.

 ## Features